-Web CPI and Exxat or alternative platform system training are mandatory for first-time CIs.
+The ULM DPT Clinical Education Program Orientation Training is mandatory for first-time CIs.
+The training includes Overview of the Program, Clinical Education Policies & Procedures, CPI, and Trajecsys (current data management system).
 The assignment of a CI is based on the discretion of the CCCE.
 However, the DCE can request a change based on student feedback or observations during the clinical site visits.
 Expectations of the CCCE and the CI are outlined in the Clinical Education Handbook.